ErikRospo/wombotPython/docs/using_mod/videoMaker/Second Way/explanation.md

             "timePerSample":(end-start)/v.length
         };
 ```
 The first line is a comment.
-This means that it won't actually be executed by javascript.
+This means that it won't actually be executed by JavaScript.
 The next line gets the endpoint of the function, and the line after that gets how long that took in total.
-Essentially, it takes the end time minus the start time, and because that is in miliseconds, divides it by 1000 to get the number in seconds.
+Essentially, it takes the end time minus the start time, and because that is in milliseconds, divides it by 1000 to get the number in seconds.
 Then, it prints it out, with some formatting.

-The next few lines declare an object with some info about how it was run. this includes the object that was returned by the `generateLaggySequential`, once it had finished, the settings that were used, the start and end times, the total time, the total time in seconds (remember, `end` and `start` are in miliseconds), and the time per sample.
+The next few lines declare an object with some info about how it was run. this includes the object that was returned by the `generateLaggySequential`, once it had finished, the settings that were used, the start and end times, the total time, the total time in seconds (remember, `end` and `start` are in milliseconds), and the time per sample.

 the next few lines are writing the data out to a file, and handling errors and stuff.
 ```js